Art for the Animals

 All work exhibited can be purchased, with a percentage of the selling price donated to support the work of Pope Memorial Humane Society.
 If you are interested in exhibiting your artwork and supporting the Shelter and would like further information, please email art@popehumane.org.

-Pope Memorial Humane Society is thrilled to announce its newest exhibition of artwork, which is now being displayed on the Art Wall in the shelter’s lobby.
-The current show, featuring pieces by Jim Sollers, is on display and available for purchase through the end of May, with a portion of the proceeds benefiting Pope Memorial Humane Society.
+Pope Memorial Humane Society is thrilled to announce the newest exhibition of artwork is now being displayed on the Art Wall in the lobby of the shelter.
+The current show, featuring pieces by Joanne Scheaffer are on display and available for purchase with a portion of sales benefitting Pope Memorial Humane Society.

-Pope Memorial Humane Society is open Monday through Saturday from 11 am to 4 pm.
-We encourage our community to visit the shelter and see Jim’s artwork and all the adoptable animals.
+Pope Memorial Humane Society is currently open Monday through Saturday from 11 am to 4 pm.
+We encourage our community to visit the shelter and see Marjorie’s artwork and the adoptable animals.
 If you are interested in exhibiting your work on the PMHS Art Wall, please email art@popehumane.org.